- Water tests

 - You use water carbonators.

-- You want to rule out old pipes as a source of contamination.
+- You want to rule out old plumbing pipes as a contamination source.

 ✔ Heavy metals and pollutants